A feast for the eyes.

 The highlight afterwards was Kunstkamera, Russia’s very first museum that was built in 1727 by Peter the Great.
 It houses the Great Museum of Anthropology and Ethnography, with a collection of almost 2 million items.

 Most people flock upstairs to see the morbidly fascinating catalog of human and animal fetuses with anatomical “variabilities”, preserved in vodka and vinegar.

 Peter the Great himself sponsored this project for the edification of his people to understand these were not devil-inspired “monsters” per se but rather naturally occurring variances of the human condition.

 Step outside the Kunstkamera at night to swing by the Spit of Vasilievsky Island and its adjacent Rostral Columns for a winter wonderland.

-With that, it’s a wonderful group dinner at Yat Restaurant getting to know our new local friends Anna and Anastasia before heading off on our overnight 11:55pm train to Moscow.
+With that, it’s a wonderful group dinner at Yat Restaurant getting to know our new local friends Anna and Anastasia (thanks Tinder) before heading off on our overnight 11:55pm train to Moscow.